-and informative and not are informative, and not presented as pass/fail summative assessments, with ECTs and mentors retaining autonomy over their use; are well integrated with other ECT and Mentor training materials through clear signposting and tailored outcomes; are used with a frequency that provides meaningful tailoring to ECTs, avoiding high stakes, infrequent Diagnosting Tools infrequent Diagnostic Tools which result in streaming ECTs into separate bands; and (vi) should not deny an ECTs progression through materials, nor allow for any unintended reduction in coverage of the framework statements. relial curre pract Knowledge Diagnostic Tools should provide the opportunity for ECTs to demonstrate their knowledge (for example through quizzes).
+- (vii) Knowledge Diagnostic Tools should provide the opportunity for ECTs to demonstrate their knowledge (for example through quizzes).
 The tools should not rely solely on ECTs stating their level of confidence in each area.
-Based on the outcome, the tools should clearly direct ECTs to relevant areas of the programme appropriate to their prior knowledge.
-Practice Diagnostic Tools should empower Mentors to identify and develop their ECTs' ability to apply their knowledge of the ITTECF in the classroom.
+Based on the outcome, the tools should clearly direct ECTs to relevant areas of the programme appropriate to their prior knowledge. - (viii) Practice Diagnostic Tools should empower Mentors to identify and develop their ECTs' ability to apply their knowledge of the ITTECF in the classroom.
 They should aid Mentors in recognising indicators of understanding underpinning practice, as well as setting appropriate actions for their ECTs' development.
-This could be supported with useful rubrics, tools or learning platforms for observations and next steps. shou e is no expectation that one tool Ild be used to cover both vledge and practice.
+This could be supported with useful rubrics, tools or learning platforms for observations and next steps.

+There is no expectation that one tool should be used to cover both knowledge and practice.